A 7-Step Journey from Time-Poor to Productive Writer

 If you struggle with holding yourself to account it might be a good idea to find an accountability partner who can support you.

 This is exactly where a writing coach comes in useful!
-Through my work with my clients, I hold them accountable to action points they set themselves and investigate any issues that stop them from achieving.
+Through my work with my clients, I hold them accountable to action points they set for themselves and investigate any issues that stop them from achieving.

 Complete these seven steps and see how your writing routine grows beneath you – try it out for three weeks, and you’ll have a word count to be proud of.